Annuity and Pension - Understanding the Key Differences

 What is Annuity?

 Annuity is among the most popular retirement plans.
 It is a formal contract signed between you and an insurer, in which you make a lump sum payment to the company and in return, they give you a payout at pre-decided time intervals, or even immediately, as per your financial requirement.
-The payout provided by annuities acts as an income stream for you after retirement.
+An annuity calculator can help you estimate the potential payouts based on your investment, and income stream allowing you to tailor your strategy for a peaceful retirement.
 Annuity payout options include , immediate, and deferred, which you decide on based on your risk tolerance, financial needs, and goals.

-Keep in mind that the primary aim of annuity plans is to provide you a stable and guaranteed post retirement income.
-Overall, it is upto you which option you choose for receiving the payout.
+Keep in mind that the primary aim of annuity plans is to provide you a stable and guaranteed post-retirement income.
+The features of annuity plans can help you understand how different options can cater to your unique circumstances.
+Overall, it is up to you which option you choose for receiving the payout.

 What is Pension?